arnovb-github/PoshCommence/readme.md

 }
 ```

-That is a silly `'Hello, world'` example.
+That is just a 'Hello, world' example.

-There is more to `Get-CmcFieldValues`; you can provide an array of direct fields and related fields.
-The complete syntax is:
+There is more to `Get-CmcFieldValues`, the complete syntax is:

 `Get-CmcFieldValues [-CategoryOrViewName] <string> [[-FieldNames] <string[]>] [-UseView] [-UseThids] [-Filters <ICursorFilter[]>] [-RelatedColumns <RelatedColumn[]>] [<CommonParameters>]`